 However, in general, the big things to consider when consolidating your student loans include:

 While there is no "right" or "wrong" loan type when it comes to your individual situation, we believe that most borrowers would benefit from a student loan consolidation loan that is only 5-7 years.
 Borrowers should look for loans that have no origination fees, and if a cosigner is required, there should be an easy cosigner release process.

 However, every person has different needs and a different situation.
 Think about your loan needs accordingly.

 Student loan consolidation isn't for everyone.
 However, if you're able to afford your loans on the standard 10-year repayment plan, and don't plan to take advantage of any student loan forgiveness program, then you should strongly consider student loan consolidation.

 These are the top student loan consolidation companies, and you'll strongly benefit from comparing your options amongst these lenders.
 Also, make sure that you're always paying attention to our list of the best student loan consolidation bonus offers.

 To make it easy, we recommend using Credible.
-Check out Credible and compare your options in 2 minutes with no credit check.
-Try Credible here.
-As a bonus, College Investor readers get a $200 bonus if they complete a consolidation!
+Try Credible and compare your options in 2 minutes with no credit check.
+As a bonus, College Investor readers get a $1,000 gift card bonus if they complete a refinance!